 - Be nice and don’t get personal.
 This isn’t just a guideline–it’s also a good idea as a business owner…Keep your responses useful, readable, and courteous.

 - Keep it short and sweet.
 Users are looking for useful and genuine responses, but they can easily be overwhelmed by a long response.

 - Thank your reviewers.
 Respond to happy reviewers when you have new or relevant information to share.
 You don’t need to thank every reviewer publicly since each response reaches lots of customers, not just one.

 You can respond to reviews in a HIPAA-compliant manner successfully!
-If you have questions about local SEO or obtaining reviews, schedule a free, no-obligation call with Angela, our Director of Client Services.
+If you have questions about local SEO, online reputation, or obtaining reviews, … This text opens a new tab to schedule an appointment …schedule a free, no-obligation call with Angela, our Director of Client Services.
 She’d be happy to help answer your questions!